bretmullinix/ansible-molecule-for-beginners/t2-getting-started-with-aws/readme.md

                set_fact:
                  aws_molecule_private_key_file: "{{ molecule_ephemeral_directory }}/private_key"
            ```

-        1. The contents above creates the variable called **aws_molecule_private_key_file**.
+           This creates the variable called **aws_molecule_private_key_file**.
            The variable holds the full file path to where we add the Amazon private key.

         1. Add the following contents to the end of the **create.yml** file.